The Darkening Age: Among scholars

 Emily Wilson, Professor of Classical Studies at the University of Pennsylvania, gave the book a positive review, calling it "funny, lively, readable guide" to the darker side of early Christianity.
 Peter Frankopan, professor of Global History at the University of Oxford and director of the Oxford Centre for Byzantine Research, found the text "bold, dazzling and provocative" that challenges received ideas about early Christianity.

 Professor Tim Whitmarsh of University of Cambridge said, "in seeking to expose the error and corruption of the early Christian world, Nixey comes close to veiling the pre-Christian Romans’ own barbarous qualities," but added it is, "a finely crafted, invigorating polemic against the resilient popular myth that presents the Christianisation of Rome as the triumph of a kinder, gentler politics."
 University of Oxford professor of ancient history Peter Thonemann says that Nixey makes broad generalizations based on limited evidence and that the Christian book-burning was not typically directed towards classical literature.
 Medieval historian at the University of Exeter Levi Roach called it "a salutary reminder of the darker side of the rise of Christianity" but argued the book endorses an outdated vision of the European Middle Ages as an intellectual backwater.
 Richard Tada, Ph.D. in ancient Greek and Byzantine history from the University of Washington, states that Nixey ventured "into areas where she is clearly out of her depth" and criticized the book for having "cherrypicked" incidents without considering contrary evidence.

 Reaction from Christian and Jewish institutions and publication was also less positive, with criticism about the choice of sources, the limitations of the evidence presented and what they see as the author's tendency to draw wide conclusions from isolated incidents.
-Philip Jenkins at Christian Century says: "This story may sound a lot like the familiar stereotype of Christian monks keeping alive the guttering flames of ancient civilization, a narrative that Nixey repeatedly mocks as a self-serving Christian fable.
+Philip Jenkins at The Christian Century says: "This story may sound a lot like the familiar stereotype of Christian monks keeping alive the guttering flames of ancient civilization, a narrative that Nixey repeatedly mocks as a self-serving Christian fable.
 She would not do so if she had any grasp of the millennium following the fifth century.
 Some stereotypes are grounded in history.
 Others, like those that Nixey relies upon, are not."
-Averil Cameron at The Tablet, and Johannes van Oort at Reformatorisch Dagblad are examples of this point of view.
+British historian Averil Cameron at The Tablet, and Dutch historian Johannes van Oort at Reformatorisch Dagblad are examples of this point of view.